Take Your Network Online

 If you click one of these hashtags in a message, Twitter will pull up all the recent tweets using those keywords.
 Read the How to Use Twitter Hashtags to Boost Your Job Search blog article for more details.

 Blogs are a common way for people and companies to get information out.
 Find blogs that keep you up-to-date about your career or industry.
 ISEEK's iSpeak blog covers career, education, and employment topics.
-You can search for blogs using blog directories, such as Google's blog search, Technorati, and Blog Catalog.
+You can search for blogs using blog directories, such as Blog Catalog.
 Blogs also show up in regular web searches.

 Electronic Mailing Lists